RobertDurfee/RegularExpression/README.md

 ##### `pub fn as_enfa<S, G>(&self, states: &mut G) -> Enfa<S, u32>`

-Construction a nondeterministic finite automaton with epsilon moves from the `Expression` using the provided state generator.
+Construct a nondeterministic finite automaton with epsilon moves from the `Expression` using the provided state generator.

 ###### Examples